harv10/COMP2068JSFrameworks/ASSIGNMENT01/README.md

 Georgian College - Computer Programming Student (Current)

-Enrolled in the Bachelor of Computer Science program with a focus on programming.
+Enrolled in the Diploma in  Computer Programming with a focus on programming.
 Collaborated with fellow students on various coding projects and assignments.
 Gained valuable experience in software development and problem-solving.
 Projects: